telerik/blazor-docs/common-features/data-binding/descriptors.md

 ## Example with OnRead Event Handler

-You can obtain the FilterDescriptor, SortDescriptor, GroupDescriptor in the `OnRead` event handler.
+You can obtain the FilterDescriptor, SortDescriptor, and GroupDescriptor in the `OnRead` event handler.

 ````CSHTML
 @using Telerik.DataSource